Max Marnau MBACP (Accred)

 - older people, including those with a diagnosis of dementia or other degenerative disease, and their carers

 - people discovering or questioning their faith/spirituality, or have suffered spiritual abuse, whether in cults or in mainstream religious organisations.

-I work both from the Southside Centre in Edinburgh and from the Quaker Meeting House in Kelso and from my house in Selkirk.
+I work from the Quaker Meeting House in Kelso and from my house in Selkirk.
 Sometimes appointments can be arranged in Edinburgh.
 In addition to my private practice I work for the Student Counselling Service at the University of Edinburgh.
 I have also worked for several charities.
 I am an accredited member of the BACP.

 The foundation of person-centred therapy is the belief that, damaged, discouraged and desperate as we may be, we all have a natural impetus towards health; as its founder, Carl Rogers, put it, towards “becoming the self that we truly are”.
 A person-centred counsellor is not the expert in their client's condition; only the client can be that.
 We are counsellor and client, yes, but first and foremost we are two human beings.
 What works isn’t techniques or any wisdom the counsellor might have, but the therapeutic relationship between those two human beings: it is the relationship that heals.
 The counselling room is a safe place to think, say or feel things you need to say, think or feel, knowing that you will be met with respect, empathy and honesty.